garrandall/popular-music-data/tracks/love-s-about-to-change-my-heart-donna-summer.md

 Never thought I would desire
 So much to belong
 Love's about to change my heart
-Love's about to change my heart, ooh
+Love's about to change my heart, oh

 Never ever thought the sky was so blue
 Never ever thought I'd feel so new